 By Jessica L. Tozer

 Jessica L. Tozer is a blogger for DoDLive and Armed With Science.
-She is an Army veteran an avid science fiction fan, both of which contribute to her enthusiasm for technology in the military.
+She is also an avid science fiction fan and now slightly more paranoid about robot takeovers than she was before.
+Just a little bit.

 Disclaimer: The appearance of hyperlinks does not constitute endorsement by the Department of Defense of this website or the information, products or services contained therein.
 For other than authorized activities such as military exchanges and Morale, Welfare and Recreation sites, the Department of Defense does not exercise any editorial control over the information you may find at these locations.
 Such links are provided consistent with the stated purpose of this DoD website.